 Board of Nursing

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 314.131(1) authorizes the Kentucky Board of Nursing to promulgate administrative regulations to implement the provisions of KRS 314.011 to 314.991.
 KRS 314.041(2) requires an applicant for licensure as a registered nurse to pass an examination prescribed by the board.
+KRS 314.103 authorizes the board to require a criminal background check investigation of an applicant or nurse.
 KRS 314.051(3) requires an applicant for licensure as a licensed practical nurse to pass an examination prescribed by the board.
 This administrative regulation establishes the requirements for the licensure of nurses by examination.

 Section 1.
 Eligibility for Licensure by Examination for a Graduate of a Kentucky Program or Other State or Territorial Nursing Program.
 (1) To be eligible for licensure by examination, an applicant shall: